 The Capstone course is the culmination of your MFT degree program for both MFT and LPCC tracks and is taken last.
-In this course, the student will work on threaded discussions and complete a case assignment and signature assignment focused on MFT proficiency in licensure preparation and clinical work.
-They will have to work on practice licensure exam questions, discuss their theoretical orientation when approaching work with individuals, couples, and families.
-The Capstone will be reviewed by the primary faculty advisor at the conclusion of your coursework and may serve as a tool for your further research and/or practice.
-The Capstone course is used to assess the student achievement of all MFT Program Learning Outcomes.
+In this course, the student will work on threaded discussions and complete a case assignment and Capstone assignment focused on MFT proficiency in licensure preparation and clinical work.
+Students work on practice licensure exam questions, discuss their theoretical orientation when approaching work with individuals, couples, and families.
+The Capstone also includes content that fulfills the California Board of Behavioral Sciences' (BBS) Provision of Mental Health Services via Telehealth requirement.
+The Capstone course is used to assess the student achievement of all MFT Program Learning Outcomes and may serve as a tool for your further research and/or practice.

-Note: Material Fee: Students on the Clinical track are required to pay \$145 Material Fee during the Capstone course (MFT690), which will provide access to exam kit that prepares students for the CA Exam, National Exam and LPCC Exam.
+Note on Material Fee: Effective Summer 2024-1, students on the Clinical track are required to pay \$116 Material Fee during the Capstone course (MFT690), which will provide access to exam kit that prepares students for the CA Exam, National Exam and LPCC Exam.
 The exam kit is part of the capstone course only.